srosh2000/Managing-Self-Confidence-Replication/README.md

 eligibility, recruitment and demographics is available in the main paper itself (Section 3).

-Results are produced from these datasets using three scripts:
+Results are produced from these datasets using two scripts:

     /code/analysis_main_RS.r           Produces the bulk of the results in the paper.
     /code/analysis_competition_RS.r    Produces some additional results that appear in the section  on competitive behavior.